School of Public Health

 A Panel Discussion on the Civil Commitment Hot Topics Series

 A panel of speakers from the earlier sessions will wrap up the Hot Topics in Mental Health & Law: Civil Commitment series, representing lived experience with civil commitment, clinicians, researchers, and policymakers.
 The session will offer a chance to continue the conversation on the perspectives and themes discussed.
 This panel will also provide an opportunity to address questions raised during the course of the series.
-Panelists Manka Dhingra, JD Shadoe Jones, JD Sarah Kopelovich, PhD, ABPP Dawn Macready-Santos, LICSW Shawgi Silver, MD, MPH Laura Pippin, MSP Laura Van Tosh.
+Panelists Philip Candilis, MD Manka Dhingra, JD Shadoe Jones, JD Sarah Kopelovich, PhD, ABPP Dawn Macready-Santos, LICSW Shawgi Silver, MD, MPHS Laura Pippin, MSP Laura Van Tosh.
 Event interval: Single day event.
 Online Meeting Link: https://washington.zoom.us/webinar/register/WN_FKq0fGeTQfCkXBzNRiiMsA#/registration.
 Accessibility Contact: cmphl@uw.edu.
 Event Types: Academics.
 Lectures/Seminars.
 Event sponsors: Center for Mental Health, Policy, and the Law.
 Tuesday, June 10, 2025, 12:00 PM – 1:00 PM.
 Zoom.
 For more info visit cmhpl.psychiatry.uw.edu.

 FSNH Prospective Graduate Student Drop-In Advising